-The Library website has an online web tutorial outlining Library research methods which you may find useful in the first few weeks.
+The Library website has useful information which you may find useful in the first few weeks.

 The University’s Language Centre is located in the Humanities Building, and offers a wide range of courses at every level.
-Fuller details will be available from the Centre or can be viewed on their webpages.
+Fuller details will be available from the Centre or can be viewed here.

 Research students who feel that they will need language school support to complete their studies should discuss registering on language classes with their supervisor in the first instance.